Earth Day Action Grants

 1. Send in one or two photographs or images that capture the project, plan or group involved in the proposal.
 (This will appear as part of a project profile on the St. Louis Earth Day website).

-2. Complete the online application, which requires information in the following areas (please note character limitations on the form):
+2. Complete the online application, which requires information in the following areas (you must submit your proposal online.
+No paper copies will be accepted):

 - Measurable outcomes: Identify specific, measurable outcomes that can be used to track progress, such as the number of people participating in a trash pick up, the total number of volunteer hours worked, the pounds of trash picked up, and the size of the area cleaned up.